Sector14/cougar-util/README.md

 Due to the copyright restrictions it is unclear whether distribution of the Cougar firmware is allowed.
 This utility can extract the firmware out of the HOTASUpdate.exe that is a part of the Cougar Windows driver installation.
-Please obtain a copy of HOTASUpdate.exe and specify its location e.g "-f config/HOTASUpdate.exe" option.
+Please obtain a copy of HOTASUpdate.exe and specify its location via the "-f" option e.g "-f config/HOTASUpdate.exe".

 The correct HOTASUpdate.exe should match this sha256sum